idvorkin/idvorkin.github.io/_d/time-off-07-2022.md

 ### Programming

-- Learn some stuff about [recommender systems](/recommender) are part of the work side of time off and on the flights
+- ☐ Finish and summarize book on [recommender systems](/recommender).
+(Part of the work side of time off and on the flights)

 ## Identity Health (Y/5)